 Import/export format definitions:

-As there are different purposes for prices.
-So different types of prices are required.
+Since there are different purposes for prices, different types of prices are required.
 The following price types currently exist:

 regular retail price